mazurekm/QAP/README.md

 QAP

-Solution of QAP problem for Metaheuristics and calculations biologically inspired classes
+Solution of QAP problem for Bio-inspired computing and systems classes